-Pallottine Foundation of Huntington makes grants to nonprofit, tax exempt and governmental organizations.
-To be eligible, an organization must have received an Internal Revenue Service Determination Letter indicating that it is an organization described in Section 501(c)(3) or 170(c), 509(a)(1), or 509(a)(2).
+The Pallottine Foundation of Huntington makes grants to nonprofit, tax exempt organizations, principally administering health-related programming.
+To be eligible, an organization must have received an Internal Revenue Service Determination Letter indicating that it is an organization described in Section 501(c)(3).

-Does Pallottine Foundation of Huntington make grants to individuals?
+Does the Pallottine Foundation of Huntington make grants to individuals?

 No, grants are made only to 501(c)(3) organizations.

-No, Pallottine Foundation Of Huntington does not fund scholarships.
+No, the Pallottine Foundation of Huntington does not fund scholarships.

-Does Pallottine Foundation of Huntington fund indirect costs?
+Does the Pallottine Foundation of Huntington fund indirect costs?

-Currently, we do not fund indirect costs for our Capacity Building and Healthy Communities Initiatives.
+Generally, we do not fund indirect costs for the Healthy Communities Initiative.
 The inclusion of indirect costs will be considered on a case-by-case basis for the Core Priorities Initiative.

-Can a church apply to Pallottine Foundation of Huntington for funding?
+Can a church apply to the Pallottine Foundation of Huntington for funding?

-Most churches are defined as tax-exempt in section 501(c)(3) of the Internal Revenue Service code and would thus be eligible to apply to Pallottine Foundation of Huntington.
-Please note that Pallottine Foundation of Huntington does not make grants in support of religious purposes.
+Most churches are defined as tax-exempt in section 501(c)(3) of the Internal Revenue Service code and would thus be eligible to apply to the Pallottine Foundation of Huntington.
+Please note that the Foundation does not make grants in support of religious purposes.

-What is the size of a typical gift from Pallottine Foundation of Huntington?
+What is the size of a typical award from the Pallottine Foundation of Huntington?
 Is there a limit on the amount I can request?

 Can I request funding for more than one year?
 Can my grant be renewed?

-Capacity Building and Healthy Communities Initiative awards can be spent over a period of up to one-year.
-Core Priority Initiative awards can support activities for a period of up to two-years.
+The Healthy Communities Initiative awards must be spent over a period of up to one-year.
+Core Priority Initiative awards supports activities for a period of up to two-years.
 Grants are not renewable, however, grantees may apply again in future funding cycles for additional funding for the same project or a new project.

-How often can I apply to Pallottine Foundation of Huntington for funds?
+How often can I apply to the Pallottine Foundation of Huntington for funds?

 Each Pallottine Foundation of Huntington Grant Initiative has a set application cycle window when an organization can apply for Pallottine Foundation of Huntington funds.
 Applications are only accepted during these specific windows, and an organization only may apply once during each application cycle.